ellaself/ellaself.github.io/projects/Numeros.md

 // Lós numeros is text-based study tool that I developed using the functions and with C programming.
 This was built with the intent to fulfill assignment requirements as well as support learning from humanities classes.

-to give you a for instancem of this interactive program:
+To give you a for instance of this interactive program:

 <hr>